-- 3.2 We consider each licensing objective to be of equal importance.
+- 3.5 We consider each licensing objective to be of equal importance.
 They will be considered in relation to matters centered on the premises or within the control of the licensee.
-We will objectively consider the direct effect that the carrying on of the licensable activities has in the vicinity of the premises. - 3.3 Licensing law is not a mechanism for the general control of anti-social behaviour by individuals once they are beyond the direct control of the licensee or vicinity of licensed premises. - 3.4 We will not deter an individual making an application and having that application judged on its individual merits. - 3.5 We will not deter any person from making representations in respect of any application or seeking a review of a license. - 3.6 The applicant for a premises licence will be required to demonstrate on the application and accompanying operating schedule, an active role in promoting and supporting the licensing objectives.
-We will take notice of a health and safety risk assessment submitted as an appendix to the application.
+We will objectively consider the direct effect that the carrying on of the licensable activities has in the vicinity of the premises. - 3.6 Licensing law is not a mechanism for the general control of anti-social behaviour by individuals once they are beyond the direct control of the licensee or vicinity of licensed premises. - 3.7 We will not deter an individual making an application and having that application judged on its individual merits. - 3.8 We will not deter any person from making representations in respect of any application or seeking a review of a license.

-- 3.7 We will also seek to discharge our responsibilities by linking to Government and Council strategies and policies so far as they impact on the licensing objectives. - 3.8 We will in particular reflect upon; - o The Crime and Disorder Reduction Strategy - o Existing Enforcement Concordats - o The National Alcohol Harm Reduction Strategy - Safer Clubbing - The designated premises supervisor's ability to control and supervise customer behavior. - o The number of people attending the premises - o The customer age profile - o The nature of drinks promotions - o The nature of licensable and other activities provided - o Any evidence of drug or/and alcohol abuse - o The design, character and layout of the premises - 3.9 We will acknowledge the benefit of applicants including within their licensing operating schedules and applications, the following control measures to promote the licensing objectives; - The provision of seating - The retention of room divisions to avoid the spread of any disorderly activity throughout the premises - The use of separate areas within single room premises to avoid the spread of disorderly activity - 3.10 We recognise that the need for licensed premises is not a matter for licensing authorities but a matter for Planning Committees and commercial market forces in accordance with Paragraph 3.12 of the Section 182 Guidance. - 3.11 The licensing authority will integrate licensing policy with crime reduction, crime and disorder, planning, transport, tourism, cultural strategies and the Public Health North West Alcohol Strategy Group by open dialogue.
-The Licensing Committee will receive reports from and deliver reports to the relevant bodies. - 3.12 Any conditions attached to premises licenses and club premises certificates will reflect the Licensing Objectives and where appropriate, local crime prevention strategies - 3.13 We will monitor the impact of licensing on regulated entertainment, in particular live music and dancing.
-Only necessary, proportionate and reasonable licensing conditions will be imposed on such events, and this policy will be reviewed if
+- 3.9 The applicant for a premises licence will be required to demonstrate on the application and accompanying operating schedule, an active role in promoting and supporting the licensing objectives.
+We will take notice of a health and safety risk assessment submitted as an appendix to the application. - 3.10 We will also seek to discharge our responsibilities by linking to Government and Council strategies and policies so far as they impact on the licensing objectives. - 3.11 We will in particular reflect upon; - The Crime and Disorder Reduction Strategy - Existing Enforcement Concordats - The National Alcohol Harm Reduction Strategy - Safer Clubbing - The designated premises supervisor's ability to control and supervise customer behavior. - The number of people attending the premises - The customer age profile - The nature of drinks promotions - The nature of licensable and other activities provided - Any evidence of drug or/and alcohol abuse - The design, character and layout of the premises - 3.12 We will acknowledge the benefit of applicants including within their licensing operating schedules and applications, the following control measures to promote the licensing objectives; - The provision of seating - The retention of room divisions to avoid the spread of any disorderly activity throughout the premises - The use of separate areas within single room premises to avoid the spread of disorderly activity - 3.13 We recognise that the need for licensed premises is not a matter for licensing authorities but a matter for Planning Committees and commercial market forces. - 3.14 The licensing authority will integrate licensing policy with crime reduction, crime and disorder, planning, transport, tourism, cultural strategies and the Public Health North West Alcohol Strategy Group by open dialogue.
+The Licensing Committee will receive reports from and deliver reports to the relevant bodies.

-- there is evidence that licensing requirements are deterring local cultural events, investment or employment in the area.
-Liaison with the Executive and Overview and Scrutiny Committees will assist this monitoring process. - 3.14 We will take account of other objectives such as the Community Health Action Plans and the Violent Crime Reduction Policies and action plans under our Crime and Disorder partnership. - 3.15 We are committed to avoid duplication with other regulators and will not impose conditions upon licenses which are already requirements under other legislation
+- 3.15 Any conditions attached to premises licenses and club premises certificates will reflect the Licensing Objectives and where appropriate, local crime prevention strategies - 3.16 We will monitor the impact of licensing on regulated entertainment, in particular live music and dancing.
+Only necessary, proportionate and reasonable licensing conditions will be imposed on such events, and this policy will be reviewed if there is evidence that licensing requirements are deterring local cultural events, investment or employment in the area.
+Liaison with the Executive and Overview and Scrutiny Committees will assist this monitoring process. - 3.17 We will take account of other objectives such as the Community Health Action Plans and the Violent Crime Reduction Policies and action plans under our Crime and Disorder partnership. - 3.18 We are committed to avoid duplication with other regulators and will not impose conditions upon licenses which are already requirements under other legislation